Atlanta Bicycle Accident Lawyer

 If we need to sue, certain deadlines do apply.
 Usually, state law only gives us two years from the accident date to file the paperwork to begin a personal injury lawsuit.
 The deadline for a wrongful death claim is two years from the date of death as well.
 Missing this deadline—which is also known as the statute of limitations—could mean losing the right to sue, making it far more difficult to recover compensation in the case.

-Talk to Our Team About Your Atlanta Bicycle Accident for Free
+Talk to Our Atlanta Bicycle Accident Lawyers for Your Free Consultation

 Buckhead Law Saxton Accident Injury Lawyers, P.C. provides free consultations for bicycle collision victims in Atlanta.
 If you or a loved one suffered injuries caused by a negligent driver, our team can build your case and seek compensation for your injuries, expenses, and losses—managing every step of your claim or lawsuit for you.